 Monthly costs will be determined by location, quality of accommodation and various other factors.
 You should be absolutely clear from the outset what you can afford in terms of:

 - Service Charge – determined by the cost of running a property

 - Estate Charges – cost of running the estate (if applicable)

-The minimum term for a traditional lease is usually three years (in a weak, tenant bias market) and 12 months plus for a Serviced Office lease.
+Today there is no minimum term for a traditional lease or for a Serviced Office lease.
 In a stronger market, landlords can opt for clear terms for five years and above, but these usually contain a rent review clause.
-The serviced office market is putting downward pressure on lease lengths.
+The Serviced Office market is putting downward pressure on lease lengths.

 This really depends on your personal preferences - for example, if you opt for fancy Italian marble everywhere, it won’t be cheap - but most people allow £40-£80 per sq.ft, excluding VAT and professional fees.